Faux-patent Falabella bag by Stella McCartney (similar here and here)

 01 Le Rouge.
 Rouge Pur Couture lipstick by YSL

-Pearls of wisdom earrings by Kate Spade (similar here)
+Pearls of wisdom earrings by Kate Spade (similar here and here)

 Flouncy heels by Tabitha Simmons (similar here)